-This Agreement is entered into by the applicable Seagate entity(ies) below (individually and collectively, “Seagate”) as of the effective date Company clicks to accept these terms as indicated in the first paragraph above (“Effective Date”).
+This Agreement is entered into by the applicable Seagate entity(ies) as identified in the Contracting Entities List available here: https://www.seagate.com/legal/lyve-cloud/eligible-countries (individually and collectively, “Seagate”), based on the location where the Services are provided to Company, and is effective as of the date Company clicks to accept these terms as indicated in the first paragraph above (“Effective Date”).
 This Agreement governs all transactions by which Seagate provides Services to Company.

 The parties hereto agree as follows:

 - Description of the Services.
 Seagate shall provide each of the Lyve services offerings pursuant to an Order and a Services Agreement (“Services”) to Company under the terms of this Agreement.
 The Services are made up of software applications, tools, APIs, and connectors provided by Seagate as an online data storage platform-as-a-service, together with the Lyve portals, programs, software, tools, and networks that Seagate uses to make the platform available to its customers for collecting, organizing, storing, hosting, processing, retrieving, transmitting, and managing electronic data.
 All data that Company inputs or transfers to the Services is “Stored Data.”

 - “Order” means any purchase order or ordering documents for the Services (e.g., a Seagate quote) signed or separately agreed to by the parties in writing, that incorporates by reference this Agreement.